 Usability for Mobility Challenges

 Usability over “compliance” goes for mobility issues as well.
 Think about your grandma, who struggles with arthritis.
-How does she do with the keyboard on her Kindle Fire?
+How does she do with the keyboard on her Kindle?
 Would she prefer a Bluetooth old-school keyboard?
 How about a special “big keys” keyboard, or one with white keys and black letters?
 Or would she prefer to use tab keys and the spacebar?
 Does she do better with a mouse or a trackpad?
 Depending on how she navigates, she might have trouble with, say, a drag-and-drop or slider interaction.
 Can you replace that altogether, or offer her an alternative?

 Experimenting with Mobile Accessibility